-President Connie Book has released an official video announcement addressing the Elon Faculty Forward movement to form a union for non-tenure-track faculty members at Elon University.
+President Connie Book has released an official video announcement addressing the Elon Faculty Forward movement to form a union for non-tenure-track faculty members on campus.

 The movement went public during its first event on Nov.
 29. The "Elon Faculty Forward Speak Out" had more than 80 participants and ended in front of Book's office in Powell Building.

 "Our goal, as always, is to continue building a better stronger Elon for everyone.
 I simply do not believe a labor union will effectively support that goal," Book said in the video.
 "We have had tremendous success working together to create our own destiny.
 Let's give that proven system a chance at these issues as well."

 For Book, that "proven system" is Academic Council, a committee of faculty members tasked to formulate policies regarding different faculty issues for approval or disapproval of the general faculty.
 The council consists of 25 faculty representatives from a variety of undergraduate departments and offices on campus.

 "We need to use and trust the system we know have advanced excellence at Elon," Book said in the video.
 "We do not want to undermine our shared governance with a system in which outside lawyers negotiate our future and the ways we related to one another."

 Prudence Layne, chair of Academic Council, was unaware of the movement to unionize prior to the events on Nov.
 29.